Kevin-Kiprotich/Coastal_Erosion_Backend/README.md

     }
 ```

 The access token is automatically set and stored by the browser such that it is inaccessible from the frontend.
 This helps prevent malicious `Cross Site Scripting (XSS)` and `Cross Site Request Forgery (CSRF)` attacks.
-Any other request that require authentication will have to include ```withCredentials=true``` in the request so that the token is included in the request.
+Any other request that requires authentication will have to include ```withCredentials=true``` in the request so that the token is included in the request.

 ### Sign-up/Registration Sequence with axios
 * Make a **POST** request to SERVER_URL/api/signup/.
 The payload should be in this format: